← Work

 6 min read

-Organization Museum of Solutions Museum of Solutions RoleDesign & Management Year2025 Tags CX Design, Pedagogical Design, Exhibition, User Journey, Design for Children
+Organization Museum of Solutions Museum of Solutions RoleDesign Lead Year2025 Tags CX Design, Pedagogical Design, Exhibition, User Journey, Design for Children

 Internal research documentation, stakeholder outputs, and spatial design specifications have been omitted per client obligations.
 This case study focuses on process and outcomes.